High-level environmental sustainability guidelines for large accelerator facilities: Introduction

-Thus this document provides high-level guidelines, targetted specifically at large accelerator facilities, to aid in the pursuit of improved environmental sustainability.
-A concise collection of resources is provided to highlight some existing and suggested practices.
-Section \ref{sec:sustainability} introduces relevant sustainability definitions and the necessity of awareness of environmental policy.
-Section \ref{sec:sust-large-acc} focuses on the general ways in which an accelerator facility could improve its sustainability.
-Section \ref{sec:recommendations} provides accelerator facility specific recommendations for areas to investigate for potential environmental impact reduction.
-Section \ref{sec:resources} collates additional resources that may be beneficial in the evaluation and reduction of environmental impact at facilities.
+This section further introduces sustainability as it pertains to large accelerator facilities.
+Section~\ref{sec:sust-large-acc} discusses the general ways in which an accelerator facility could refocus towards environmental sustainability, and provides accelerator facility specific recommendations for areas to investigate for potential environmental impact reduction.
+Finally, Section~\ref{sec:resources} collates additional resources that may be beneficial in knowledge transfer, and in the evaluation and reduction of environmental impact at facilities.